EdmondTabaku/gompressor/README.md

 # 🤐 Gompressor

-Introducing Gompressor, a simple and slow text-based file compressor written in go.
+Introducing Gompressor, a simple and slow, text-based file compressor written in go.

 ## ⁉️ How does it work?